 The Douglas College Menstrual Research Group was founded in 2020 to focus on menstrual equity and health in Canada.
-It is comprised of researchers from the Sociology and Earth Sciences departments at Douglas College:
+It is comprised of researchers from the Sociology and Earth Sciences departments, as well as Student Research Assistants at Douglas College.

 Dr. Smith is a Faculty Member and Chair of the Department of Anthropology and Sociology at Douglas College.
 Her areas of research expertise are sexual and reproductive health, gender-based violence and community-engaged sociology.

 Dr. Tribe is a Faculty Member in the Department of Earth and Environmental Sciences at Douglas College.
 She played an important role in getting free menstrual supplies into school restrooms across British Columbia, and continues to lead the efforts on policy change around menstrual equity throughout Canada.

 Menstrual Precarity in Surrey, BC: An exploratory study of community supports and population needs

 Researchers: Kiran Parmar (project lead) and Lisa Smith

 More information on our upcoming research projects coming Fall 2021!

 Research on menstrual product availability in the post-secondary context and effects on students was undertaken in 2019 by Dr. Tribe and Dr. Smith.
 The goal of the project was to examine how students managed menstruation while on campus and if the current availability of menstrual supplies adversely impacted their education.

 Aided by 7 Student Research Assistants, the team conducted a physical audit of all sources of menstrual supplies on and around a post-secondary institution and surveyed 370+ students.
 Results showed gaps and barriers to availability, and how poor access to menstrual supplies led to anxiety, missed classes, academic penalties, and staying at home.
 Research results are reported in "Post-Secondary Periods: Access to Menstrual Supplies on Campus and Impacts on Students."